GURPS/DFRPG resource: New Talents

 2. Move Armory (Missile Weapons) out of Widget-Worker and into Gnomish Siege Engineer.

 This change makes both Widget-Worker and Gnomish Siege Engineer more thematically consistent.
 It also raises Widget-Worker’s skill count to seven, more than I prefer for a 5-point Talent.
-However, unless the GM is giving the game a hard steampunk turn, the above additions are unlikely to benefit a DF PC much.
+However, unless the GM is giving the game a hard steampunk turn, the additions are unlikely to benefit a DF PC much.
 As such, I don’t consider it unbalanced.

-Both Gnomish Siege Engineer and this revised Widget-Worker will of course also work in DFRPG, but would require the introduction of many GURPS skills to the game.
+Both Gnomish Siege Engineer and this revised Widget-Worker will of course work in DFRPG, but would require the introduction of many GURPS skills to the game.

 First introduced in: This article.

 Header image: Sorry, I forget the provenance of this public domain image.
 But clearly our performer is demonstrating some exotic Talent with a name like “Equestrian Master”.
-(Or just the more prosaic Talent known as “Big Ol’ Show-Off”.)
+(Or just the more prosaic Talent known as “Big Ol’ Show-Off”.
+And maybe he simply slipped off of the horse, and is deploying the Talent’s enhancements to Acting and Performance to instantly flash an “I meant that!” grin.)

-But wait – why do we assume it’s the guy who has the Talent?
-Maybe he’s just some schlub, and it’s the horse who boasts a Prancing Performer Talent that boosts the Games (Equestrian Sports), Jumping, Mount, Performance, and Running skills.
+But wait โ€“ why do we assume it’s the guy who has the Talent?
+Perhaps he’s just some schlub and it’s the horse that boasts a Prancing Performer Talent boosting the Games (Equestrian Sports), Jumping, Mount, Performance, and Running skills.

 Leave a Reply